greg-raven/Uncommon-Sense/_posts/2013-08-27-the-betrayal-of-mlks-hope.md

 ---
-title: 'The betrayal of MLK's hope'
+title: "The betrayal of MLK's hope"
 layout: post
 categories:
 - equality